DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 - 3DMigoto updates to facilitate more advanced modding
 - Now automatically saves the costume & shadow settings on exit/reload.
   Ctrl+Alt+F10 will revert to the default settings and reload.
+- Frame analysis now has several "profiles" that can be switched with - by default only skin and costumes are dumped.
+Press Ctrl+F8 to enable/disable dumping hair, fingernails and UI.

 Known Issues (3D Vision Users Only)
 -----------------------------------